fiesta/apidocs/message-manipulation-api.rst

   a given Fiesta list and a message is sent to that list.

-- Per-domain activation occurs when a message is sent to a list using a Fiesta custom-domain, and one of the domain's managers has installed the application on that domain.
+- Per-domain activation occurs when a message is sent to a list using a Fiesta custom domain, and one of the domain's managers has installed the application on that domain.
+Follow these steps to install your application on a domain you can manage:

+  #.
+Be sure you have a :ref:`message-hook` set for your application.
+  #.
+Visit `the settings page <https://fiesta.cc/settings>`_ and click
+     the "Manage" link for your domain.
+  #.
+Select your application from the drop-down and click "Add app".

 Incoming Messages
 -----------------

 Incoming messages are posted to your application's message hook as JSON data.
-An example message follows:
+Here's an example:

 .. code-block:: js